-“Grave Doubts: A Mystery & Magic Short Story” (Ebook single forthcoming) Originally in The Ghostbreakers: New Horrors anthology from Rage Machine, 2003.
+“Grave Doubts: A Mystery & Magic Short Story” ( now available as a Kindle single) Originally in The Ghostbreakers: New Horrors anthology from Rage Machine, 2003, newly revised and expanded edition.

 It’s 846 Anno Domini and Francia is being terrorized by Vikings and their heathen magic.
 Something is killing cows, removing the flesh, and etching the skeletons with runes.
 Has this evil been unleashed by a pair of Viking corpses and rune stones discovered in fresh graves?
 An ex-knight newly turned priest is forced to partner with a stubborn Frankish peasant to solve the riddle of the runes and battle Viking magic.
 Will they be able to save the village and its cows?
 My historical sources